Hamburger

 No minimum capital requirement.
 The company's capital is composed of contributions made by limited partners.
 Managing partners may also contribute to the company's capital.

 No minimum capital requirement.
-When incorporating a limited liability company, partners must indicate amount of their contributions to the company.
+When incorporating a limited liability partnership, partners must indicate amount of their contributions to the company.

 Corporation (Sociedad Anónima)